FOSTER - TALBOT - HARVEY - RASMUSSEN - GOUZENFITER RESEARCH

-The database was significantly reduced (from 7300 entries) on 26th February 2016 after removal of no longer relevant family trees.
+The database was significantly reduced (from 7300 entries) in February 2016 after removal of no longer relevant family trees.

 In the process of rationalisation, some duplicates were found and as time moves on any more found will either be deleted or merged as necessary.

 If you find any errors or have questions, please ask or advise, thank you.

 My full range of DNA tested data is:

 Small scale Maps and short description of principal